Capacity Development Plan of Action 2020-2021

-The purpose of Forest, Trees and Agroforestry (FTA) Capacity Development is “to have capable forestry, agroforestry and sustainable land use research and development organizations, individuals, institutions and systems contributing to reducing poverty while leading to sustainable use of land, forests and trees….Organizational capacities remain one of the most common bottlenecks in both research and development organizations….[especially] in the least developed countries.”
+The purpose of Forest, Trees, and Agroforestry (FTA) Capacity Development is “to have capable forestry, agroforestry and sustainable land use research and development organizations, individuals, institutions and systems contributing to reducing poverty while leading to the sustainable use of land, forests, and trees…Organizational capacities remain one of the most common bottlenecks in both research and development organizations…[especially] in the least developed countries.”
 The Center for International Forestry Research (CIFOR) is one of 15 research programs of the Consultative Group on International Agricultural Research (CGIAR), “a global partnership that unites organizations engaged in research for a food secure future.”

 The Center for International Forestry Research (CIFOR) in partnership with Agricultural Research for Development (CIRAD), Bioversity International, the International Organization for Bamboo and Rattan (INBAR), Tropenbos International, Tropical Agricultural Research and Higher Education Center (Centro Agronómico Tropical de Investigación y Enseñanza, CATIE), and the World Agroforestry Centre (ICRAF).
 The report proposes an educational and learning system by which the role that ought to be played by various countries to develop FTA capacity can be achieved.

 “FTA encourages and facilitates the development of policy seminars and engagement in new multi-stakeholder platforms (MSPs).
-These involve multiple actors — g overnment, researchers, NGOs, private sector and civil society — with the aim of developing new ways to develop capacities and contribute to FTA’s mission.
-At the FTA “Cool Water” symposium in 2017, for example, researchers from many organizations and scientific backgrounds to present scientific findings and got feedback on their work.
+These involve multiple actors — government, researchers, NGOs, the private sector, and civil society — with the aim of developing new ways to develop capacities and contribute to FTA’s mission.
+At the FTA “Cool Water” symposium in 2017, for example, researchers from many organizations and scientific backgrounds present scientific findings and got feedback on their work.
 This model could be adapted and used at the national level in some countries.”